 So guess what?
 You don’t have to.
 We put together this helpful form to help you find out which treatment program works best with your insurance.

 First things first.
 To find out if your insurance will cover the rehab program you choose, you need to know what program is best suited to your situation.
 Ask your doctor, mental health care provider, or one of our caring addiction specialists about what type of treatment would work best for you.
 Once you know this, determining the cost will be much easier.

 Whether your insurance will cover rehab depends on:

-Type of facility—there are a few different types of facilities such as detox, inpatient, and outpatient.
+There are a few different types of facilities such as detox, inpatient, and outpatient.

-Location of the facility—a program that is on the beach might be more costly than one in a small city or town.
+A program that is on the beach might be more costly than one in a small city or town.

-Size of the program—as in how many patients can be accommodated.
+As in how many patients can be accommodated.
 Smaller ones tend to be more expensive.

-Levels of care—may include detox, inpatient (residential), outpatient, transitional living, and comprehensive aftercare.
+May include detox, inpatient (residential), outpatient, transitional living, and comprehensive aftercare.

-Length of the program—most programs range from 28 to 90 days, and many are even longer.
+Most programs range from 28 to 90 days, and many are even longer.

-Amenities offered—things like private rooms, swimming pools, in-house gyms, yoga, and nutritional counseling.
+Things like private rooms, swimming pools, in-house gyms, yoga, and nutritional counseling.